james-carl-git/helium-miner-software/README.md

 If your Raspberry Pi Compute Module 3 is broken, it can be hard to find a replacement as they have been replaced by the CM4.
 The CM3 can be replaced by the CM4 but it will require some hardware and software modification.
 These modifications are not for the faint of heart so only proceed as a last resort.

 Unfortunately the CM4 is not a drop in replacement of the CM3.
 First of all the OS is incompatiable and will not boot up.
 In addition the GPIO is limited on the CM4 and does not have the GPIO pin needed to reset the LoRa concentrator and therefore needs to be remapped on the hardware and in the software.
 The hardware modification can be done by soldering a small jumper wire on the CM3 daughterboard.
-The software modification requires us to deplay BalenaOS on the device and flash modified software to the miner that you will need to update when necessary.
+The software modification requires us to deploy BalenaOS on the device and flash modified software to the miner that you will need to update as new miner updates are released.

 This obviously would void any warranty.
 Proceed at your own risk!